 There are two options:

 - A three-gene panel looks for mutations responsible for three common genetic disorders: cystic fibrosis, spinal muscular atrophy and fragile X syndrome.
 Approximately 5% of people in Australia will be identified as carriers for one or more of these disorders, and one in 240 couples will be found to be at risk of having an affected child.
-If a female is tested first and found to be a carrier of either cystic fibrosis or spinal muscular atrophy, a free of charge test of the relevant gene will be offered to her partner (full details will accompany the test report).
+If a female is tested first and found to be a carrier of either cystic fibrosis or spinal muscular atrophy, Medicare-rebated testing is available for her partner to test the relevant gene (full details will accompany the test report).

-- The Beacon expanded carrier screen is a screening test that looks for mutations in >350 autosomal recessive genes and >50 X-linked genes which cause serious disorders affecting babies and children.
-Approximately 75% of people in Australia will be identified as carriers for one or more of these disorders, and one in 20 couples will be found to be at risk of having an affected child.
+- The expanded reproductive carrier screen (Beacon) is a screening test that looks for mutations in >350 autosomal recessive genes and >50 X-linked genes which cause serious disorders affecting babies and children.
+Approximately 75% of people in Australia will be identified as carriers for one or more of these disorders, and one in 44 couples will be found to be at risk of having an affected child.

 Note: Males are not routinely screened for X-linked disorders.

 Click here to download a quick reference guide to assist your patients with understanding these reproductive carrier screening options

 Timing of carrier screening

 The ideal time for testing is before pregnancy.
 This gives the couple and their doctor time to consider the issues arising from the test and make informed choices about their reproductive plans.